buffbahun/Mine-Sweaper/README.md

 For the js part, I have created a function called randAry(a,b) which randomly creates a array of size with size a and with randomly placed b number of bombs which is denoted by '1' and rest denoted by '0'.

+#### Day One

+Today I made a bunch of functions that finds the boundary conditions for the grid.
+And another function that puts numbers in grid cell which touches the border of bomb\(-1\).